If you are searching for a split keyboard, you are probably asking one of three questions:

 The second type combines the gap with an angled layout - the halves are rotated outward.

-With angled key clusters, your forearms and wrists align in a straight line, which feels much more natural during long typing sessions.
-There’s still a slight inward angle, but the improvement is noticeable.
+With angled key clusters, your forearms and wrists align more naturally.
+There may still be some inward angle, but the improvement is noticeable.

 3. True Split Keyboard (two separate halves)